ncabatoff/piinit/README.md

 # piinit: initialize raspberry pi cluster

-This repo contains code to build a cluster of ARM servers running (principally) HashiCorp Nomad and Consul.
+This repo contains code to build a cluster of servers running HashiCorp Nomad and Consul, monitored using Prometheus.

+The primary target is low-power ARM single-board computers like the Raspberry Pi.
+Docker is also supported for testing purposes.

-Unlike most other approaches for creating on-prem Consul clusters, we use "immutable" machine images.
+Unlike most other non-cloud-based approaches for creating Consul clusters, we use "immutable" machine images.
 A single OS image is used for every server in the cluster, rather than running configuration software like Ansible to setup the cluster.
 In principle you could even abstain from installing SSH.

+This immutable approach is nice for a variety of reasons, and a nice bonus is that it saves time when building the SD cards for the Pi servers, since the same image can be burned to every card.

 ## Hardware